 - Those who are interested in using online learning platforms to further their data science skills can also consider Coursera, Udemy, and edX.

-- One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like data science, software engineering, UX design, digital marketing, product management, and more.
+- One of the most well known bootcamps is General Assembly.
+They offer full-time, part-time, and 1-day courses on a variety of topics like data science, software engineering, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- Similarly, Lambda School and Flatiron School offer tracks in data science, as well as other subjects.
+- Similarly, Lambda School, Byte Academy, Zip Code Wilmington, and Flatiron School offer tracks in data science, as well as other subjects.

 - People with experience who are looking to do machine learning projects as they look for jobs can consider SharpestMinds.